tomekkozysa/NOK/src/pages/projects/2020-08-28-girl-from-the-north-country.md

 ---
 title: Girl From The North Country
-category:
+category: "2020"
-  - TV and Theatre
 date: 2020-08-28T14:05:37.020Z
 image: /img/North-Country.jpg
 heading: Girl From The North Country
 description: "Award-winning West End and Broadway musical using a book by Conor McPherson and the songs of Bob Dylan.\t\t\t\t\t\t"
 featured: false
 ---